dgraph-io/dgraph-docs/content/graphql/mutations/upsert.md

 }
 ```

-Suppose we want to update the `text` field of a post with the ID `mm2`.
-But we also want to create a new post with that ID in case it doesn't already exist.
-To do this, we use the `addPost` mutation, but with an additional input variable `upsert`.
+Suppose you want to update the `text` field of a post with the ID `mm2`.
+But you also want to create a new post with that ID in case it doesn't already exist.
+To do this, you use the `addPost` mutation, but with an additional input variable `upsert`.

-This is a Boolean variable.
+This is a `Boolean` variable.
 Setting it to `true` will change the default behavior of an `add` operation to an upsert operation.

 It will perform an `update` mutation and carry out the changes you specify in your request if the particular ID exists.
 Otherwise, it will fall back to a default `add` operation and create a new `Post` with that ID and the details you provide.